-On a peninsula of Lake Umayo Sillustani is a cemetery where one can see a series of impressive tombs belonging to the Kolla culture, which developed in the northern part of the lake, known locally as Hatuncolla.
+On a peninsula of the Umayo lagoon, is Sillustani, a cemetery where you can see a series of impressive tombs, belonging to the Kolla culture, which developed in the northern part of the lagoon, in the town known as Hatuncolla.

-The extraordinary form of the tombs, inverted truncated cones, called chulpas are constructions that are fewer in number, also in several other locations in Puno.
+The extraordinary shape of the tombs, inverted cone-shaped trunks, called chulpas, are constructions that are found in smaller numbers, also in several other localities of Puno.

-What are the most prevalent natural landscapes which left us time to be seen around the lagoon Umayo, but highlight of this place is the cemetery built in the twelfth century by a civilization that occupied the area before the Inca domain.
+What predominates most are the natural landscapes with what time left us, around the Umayo lagoon is observed, but the highlight of this place is the cemetery that was built in the twelfth century by a civilization that occupied the area before the Inca domain.